Journalism for sale

 Copyright and responsibility for content:

-Copyrights for the material published on this website belong to our Editor in Chief.
-Our Editor in Chief is responsible for all facts and opinions set forth on the editorial page of this website.
+Copyrights for the material published on this website belongs to Waseda Chronicle.
+The Editor-in-Chief is responsible for all facts and opinions set forth in the articles on this website.